What is an umbilical hernia?

 How is an umbilical hernia diagnosed?

-Your caregiver will usually find the hernia during an exam.
-Your caregiver may check to see if the hernia can be reduced (gently pushed back into the abdomen).
+Your healthcare provider will usually find the hernia during an exam.
+Your healthcare provider may check to see if the hernia can be reduced (gently pushed back into the abdomen).
 You may need tests, such as x-rays of the abdomen or an ultrasound.
-These tests will help caregivers decide how to treat your hernia.
+These tests will help healthcare providers decide how to treat your hernia.

 How is an umbilical hernia treated?

 - Surgery: Most adults with umbilical hernias will need surgery to fix their hernias.
-Always tell your caregiver if you have new or worse pain in the area of your hernia.
+Always tell your healthcare provider if you have new or worse pain in the area of your hernia.
 You may need emergency surgery if a loop of intestine becomes trapped in the hernia.

 What are the risks of an umbilical hernia?